dseguy/php-error-messages/messages/passing-the-encoding-as-third-parameter-is-deprecated.-use-an-explicit-zero-offset.rst

 + Use named parameters.
 + Add a 0 as third parameter (the default value for offset).

-In previous PHP versions, this error message used to be :ref:`argument-#%d-($%s)-must-be-of-type-%s,-%s-given`.

 In more recent PHP versions, this error message is now :ref:`argument-#%d-($%s)-must-be-of-type-%s,-%s-given`.